 To build your own custom Power Weapon, first start with a base weapon of your choice.
 Each weapon has a core base ability giving you either a passive, constant bonus, or instead a "Finisher" tech that activates only when you win a Throwdown with your card on top.
-Then at the start of a new game, you get to choose one special adjective Quality to add to it, giving it a special new Tech that you can use during Throwdowns as a side action.
+Then once you "unlock" the privilege during early play, you get to choose one special first Advanced Adjective Quality to add to it, giving it a special new Tech that you can use during Throwdowns as a side action.
 As your Pilot evolves through extended play, you can add up to three more qualities on top of that, each with its own new associated Tech.